Skip to Main Content

 cover art

-Between the World and Me - Recommended by Juan Hernandez-Munoz, Student Worker
+Between the World and Me - Recommended by Juan Hernandez-Munoz

 Through a series of questions to his adolescent son in a letter, the author offers a powerful new framework for understanding our nation’s history and current crisis on the idea of “race,” a falsehood that damages us all but falls most heavily on the bodies of black women and men.